Balvald/ArtemisScannerTracker/README.md

 - A button that copies the value of your currently unsold scans to your clipboard

-*NEW*: Additional feature to automatically hide values with a through new preference settings.
+*NEW*: Additional feature to automatically hide values with a through a few new preference settings.

 ## Usage